Dixie State vs. Tarleton State Prediction, Game Preview: FCS Spring Football

 What is going to happen

 Dixie State is going to get better and better as the season is moving forward, but again, it’s just heating up while Tarleton State is already up and rolling.
-The Texans would come away with a balanced attack for a second straight week.
+Texas would come up with a balanced attack for a second straight week.

 Dixie State vs Tarleton State Prediction, Line